Current pension rates for Veterans

 Read more about how we define “assets”

-Annual income is the money earned in a year from a job or from retirement or annuity payments.
-It includes any of these:
+Annual income for VA purposes is the money earned in a year from a job or from retirement or annuity payments.
+Your annual income for VA purposes may include these and other kinds of income:

-We’ll subtract certain expenses from your annual income when we assess net worth.
+We may subtract certain expenses from your annual income when we assess your income for VA purposes and net worth.
 We call these applicable deductible expenses.
 They include:

 Read more about how we define “annual income”